 Keep up to date

-Keep up to date with GDPR, it is so easy to forget what you need to do, overlook something or not realise that there has been changes within the regulations.
+Keep up to date with GDPR.
+It is so easy to forget what you need to do and overlook something or not realise that there have been changes within the regulations.

-You should review your GDPR, CRM and all data at least once a year, so you know your data is correct and in line with GDPR regulations.
+You should review your GDPR, CRM and all data at least once a year.
+This is so you know your data is correct and in line with GDPR regulations.

 As an additional tip, everyone has the right to be erased from your database!

 You must comply with a request of the right to be erased with no unnecessary delay.
 However, at the latest, you should comply within one month of receiving.